railcore/railcore-mini/README.md

 **A special thanks to Filastruder, Duet3d, E3D, 713Maker, and Mandala Roseworks for supporting the project.**

+Thanks to Project R3d for components donated in the early beta process of the RailCore Mini.

 *RailCore® is a registered trademark of RailCore Labs, LLC.*